Antony-Thornton/MS1---Gym-Website/README.md

 ### Mobile Wireframes

-General layout
+General Layout

-The general layout looks primarily at the heading/navigation secion as well as the footer.
+The general layout looks primarily at the heading/navigation section as well as the footer.
 The website wireframes were desinged with a mobile first approach.
 The idea behind this was so that when the screen size expands the elements will shift accordingly left and right as if being stretched.

 Header